itz-me-zappex/flux/README.md

 - That is impossible, there is no any unified or even per-compositor way to read window related events and obtain PIDs of windows on Wayland.
 Even if that become possible, it is still will not be possible to e.g. bind cursor to window rectangles, minimize/fullscreenize windows and so on.
 [Think twice before abandoning X11.
 Wayland breaks everything!](https://gist.github.com/probonopd/9feb7c20257af5dd915e3a9f2d1f2277)

 ### Why did you write it in Bash?
-- This is (scripting) language I know pretty good, despite a fact that Bash as all interpretators works slower than compilable languages, it still fits my needs almost perfectly.
+- This is (scripting) language I know pretty good, despite a fact that Bash as all interpreters works slower than compilable languages, it still fits my needs almost perfectly.